irahorecka/python-natlparks/README.rst

 Now, you can browse various API endpoints.

-Activities: Activities are the primary categories of activities in which to participate in national parks.
+**Activities**: Activities are the primary categories of activities in which to participate in national parks.

 .. code:: python